 Without overdraft protection, your debit card will simply be declined at the point of sale.
 While this can be embarrassing, it most likely won’t be the end of the world.
 In the meantime, you will be forced to start building better financial habits (like budgeting) that will help you spend within your limits and avoid overdrawing your account at all.

 Most of the alternatives we have suggested in this article don’t address the root of the problem, which is spending more money than you actually have in your checking account.
 The sooner you get that under control, the better off you’ll be.
-To learn more about how you can instill better financial practices, check out these other posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.